Giants vs. Phillies Player Props Betting Odds

 |6

-Check out the latest odds and place your bets on any of Aaron Nola's player props with BetMGM.
+Check out the latest odds and place your bets on any of Taijuan Walker's player props with BetMGM.

 Bryson Stott Props